-At Elkesley Primary we identify gifted and talented pupils as having special educational needs.
-Their talents need to be specifically created for by their class teacher by providing more chanllenging work, Teaching Assistants may also be used to provide support to extend their learning.
+At Elkesley Primary and Nursery School we identify gifted and talented pupils as having special educational needs.
+Their talents need to be specifically created for by their class teacher by providing more challenging work.
+Teaching Assistants may also be used to provide support to extend their learning.

 We aim to ensure that all children are given the opportunity to fulfil their potential.

 Advice is sought from specialist teachers and key stage 3 specialists in order that gifted children's attainments are further enhanced.

 A list of gifted and talented pupils is kept by the Head Teacher and achievements are regularly monitored to ensure effective progression occurs.

 Our after school clubs also ensure that children are given additional coaching which enhance and extend their talents further.

 For parents who require additional assistant or guidance relating to their child's needs, school provides Parent Partnership information.
 For further details on this independent organisation please contact the school SENCO.